 AWS_DEFAULT_REGION AWS_ACCESS_KEY_ID AWS_SECRET_ACCESS_KEY

-then add the following commands to the your setup/test steps
+Then add the following commands to your setup/test steps:

-pip install awscli aws s3 cp artifact.zip s3://mybucket/artifact.zip
+pip install awscli aws s3 cp your_artifact_file.zip s3://mybucket/your_artifact_file.zip

-For more advanced usage of the S3 CLI, please see the S3 documentation on amazon.com
+For more advanced usage of the S3 CLI, please see Amazon’s S3 documentation.

 Note that you can simply add another integrated S3 deployment after your actual deployment if you only want to keep artifacts for specific branches.